 It’s natural for guinea pigs to be most active in dusk and down so avoid putting your guinea pigs in direct sunlight as they can overheat.
 It’s best to take them out early in the morning or in the evening.

-Use a playpen to make sure they don’t run too far or use a small pet harness.
+Use a playpen to make sure they don’t run too far and supervise them at all times.
 Pick a pleasant field or patch of grass, and just let your furry friends nibble up a storm.
 Stay away from areas that could potentially have chemical pesticides, like overly manicured lawns.